 Theatre visits are organised for our pupils including the regular trips to London’s West End and local venues.

 Berkhamsted Boys also has a large number of pupils who take extra drama and public speaking lessons, leading to LAMDA and English Speaking Board (ESB) examinations, taught by several peripatetic teachers.
 These are accredited examinations and the higher grades count toward points on our pupils’ UCAS applications.

 There are examination sessions booked each term, often followed by a Speech and Drama Evening providing an opportunity for the boys to perform their examination work to an audience.

 Promotes craftsmanship and intellectual curosity while building confidence

 Berkhamsted Boys has a strong tradition in music, with flourishing choirs and orchestras.

 We understand that music greatly contributes to children’s intellectual development and early musical training helps develop certain areas of the brain.
 Learning music also promotes craftsmanship and discipline which in turn teaches the boys how to improve on their school work.

 Music also builds intellectual curiosity and an ability to think innovatively.
 Music also relaxes the boys and builds their confidence.
-We place great importance on our students’ wellbeing at Berkhamsted Boys and learning to play music can often help students to relax.
+We place great importance on our pupils’ wellbeing at Berkhamsted Boys and learning to play music can often help pupils to relax.